-House rules must be posted in such a manner that players have access to the house rules prior to purchasing any bingo paper sheets, bingo paper sheet packets, or bingo paper packages.

-- (3) An organization shall obtain, maintain, and keep the most recent copy of the applicable statutes and the Gambling Control Board's rules governing bingo, on each premises used for the conduct of bingo at all times that bingo is conducted there. - (4) Bingo programs for each bingo occasion or bingo session must be made available to all players prior to the start of the first game at each bingo occasion or bingo session, and must include, at a minimum, the following information: - (a) a written description of each bingo game to be offered, including an illustration of each winning pattern; - (b) a description of the bingo paper sheets, bingo paper sheet packets, and bingo paper packages to be used, including: - i. the color of the paper, and a description of the border, if any; - ii. the number of bingo faces on each sheet; - iii. for bingo paper sheet packets, the number of sheets in each packet; and
+- B. An organization must prominently post its house rules for the conduct of bingo.
+Players must be able to see and read the house rules prior to purchasing any bingo hard cards, bingo paper sheets, bingo paper sheet packets, or bingo paper packages.
+The house rules for bingo must include, at a minimum, the following information: - (1) the organization's policy on declaring bingo and last number called; - (2) the reasons for potentially canceling bingo occasions; and - (3) a statement indicating the state agencies from which a player may obtain a copy of the Gambling Control Board's rules governing bingo. - C. An organization must make available at each bingo premises the most recent copy of the applicable statutes and rules governing bingo. - D. Bingo programs must be made available to all players prior to the start of the first game at each bingo occasion or bingo session.
+The programs must include, at a minimum, the following information: - (1) a written description, including an illustration of the winning pattern, for each bingo game to be offered; - (2) a description of the bingo paper sheets, bingo paper sheet packets, and bingo paper packages to be used, including: - (a) the color of the paper, and a description of the border, if any; - (b) the number of bingo faces on each sheet; - (c) for bingo paper sheet packets, the number of sheets in each - packet; and